 Olympus E-M10 II versus Panasonic G80

 The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were announced, respectively, in August 2015 and September 2016.
 Both the E-M10 II and the G80 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M10 II and the Panasonic G80 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents the basis or 100 percent across all the size and weight measures).